thahnen/Gradle2Ant/README.md

 - clean (macro *gradle.clean*)
 - javadoc (macro *gradle.javadoc*)

-There is also one additional macro to load the Gradle version from its wrapper into a property:
+There are also two additional macros to work with Gradle as it is:

-- macro *gradle.version* into property *gradle.version*
+- macro *gradle.version* (Gradle wrapper version into property *gradle.version*)
+- macro *gradle.kill* (kills all Gradle processes)

 Can be imported into any Ant build script using:
 ```xml